Miksiii/profiler2017/README.md

 How to run:
 ------------

 - Use your terminal to navigate to the root of a your web server.
-For example:
+For example XAMPP:

 ```ruby
 C:\xampp\htdocs